 “Gloriana Gildentress,”she responded with her best smile.
 Lem seemed no more at ease.

 “I know.
 I’ve seen you about town recent days.
-You and them,” by gesture indicating Kara and Abby and Rahab.
+You and them,” by gesture indicating Kara, Abby, and Rahab.
 Gloriana introduced the others in turn.
-They had all stepped to one side of the muddy thoroughfare, the trip to the Mayor’s office in temporary reprieve.
+They had all stepped to one side of the muddy thoroughfare, the trip to the Mayor’s office temporarily suspended.

 Lem hesitated.
 “I saw the horse.”